asugden/bebox/README.md

 ###wheel
 - wheel.stl  a pre-made file that can be printed on an average FDM printer with minimal layer heights.
-This requires two M4 nuts to be embedded and two M4x10 bolts to pinch the axles
+This requires two M4 nuts to be embedded and two M4x10 bolts to pinch the axles.
+I recommend using black PLA for the wheel as other colors may not correctly block the IR light of a beam breaker.
+We had problems with gray PLA being transparent to IR light.
 - wheel axle.stl  a pre-made file of a short axle piece used to attach the wheel to the wheel holder.
 2 are required
 - wheel holder.stl  a pre-made file of a suspension system for the wheel, designed to fit into standard Thorlabs pieces.
 Requires two bearings from McMaster-Carr catalog number 57155K323 at $5.70 each to be inserted into the large central holes with the flanges outward.
 We hot glue them in, taking care not to get the glue into the bearings.
 - wheel.scad  the file used to create wheel.stl.
 The wheel height, diameter, and tab spacing can all be changed.
 Note that a finer tab spacing requires narrower LED beam break detectors-- do not change without changing the encoder board.